Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Multilayer Graph spectrum space

 where $\lambda_k$ is the eigenvalues and $\mathbf{V}_k\in\mathbb{R}^{M\times N}$ is the corresponding eigen-tensor.
 Note that $\mathbf{V}_{\alpha i}$ just relabels the index of $\mathbf{V}_k$, and there is no specific order for $\mathbf{V}_{\alpha i}$ here.

-Similar to the traditional GSP where the graph Fourier space is defined by the eigenvectors of the representing matrix, we define the joint MLN Fourier space as follows. \begin{definition}[Joint Multilayer Network Fourier Space] For a multilayer network $\mathcal{M}=\{\mathcal{V},\mathcal{L},\mathbf{F}\}$ with $M$ layers and $N$ nodes, the MLN Fourier space is defined as the space consisting of all spectral tensors $\{\mathbf{V}_1,\cdots,\mathbf{V}_{MN}\}$, which characterizes the joint features of entities and layers. \end{definition}
+Similar to the traditional GSP where the graph Fourier space is defined by the eigenvectors of the representing matrix, we define the joint MLG Fourier space as follows. \begin{definition}[Joint Multilayer Graph Fourier Space] For a multilayer graph $\mathcal{M}=\{\mathcal{V},\mathcal{L},\mathbf{F}\}$ with $M$ layers and $N$ nodes, the MLG Fourier space is defined as the space consisting of all spectral tensors $\{\mathbf{V}_1,\cdots,\mathbf{V}_{MN}\}$, which characterizes the joint features of entities and layers. \end{definition}

 Recall that in GSP, the GFT is defined based on the inner product of $\mathbf{V}^{-1}$ and the signals $\mathbf{s}$ defined in Eq. (\ref{GFT}).
 Similarly, we can define the M-GFT based on the spectral tensors of the representing tensor $\mathbf{F}$ to capture joint features of inter- and intra- layer interactions as follows. \begin{definition}[Joint M-GFT] Let $\mathbf{U}_\mathcal{F}=(\mathbf{V}_{\alpha i})\in\mathbb{R}^{M\times N \times M \times N}$ consist of spectral tensors of the representing tensor $\mathbf{F}$, where $[U_\mathcal{F}]_{\alpha i \beta j}=[V_{\alpha i}]_{\beta j}$.